General Financial Aid Information

 You can see your financial aid award package by logging into your OLSIS account.
 Amounts awarded as well as details of the individual award types can be accessed after your financial aid package has been created.

 Yes.
 When you log into your OLSIS account and view your financial aid award, you can accept or decline any financial aid that has been offered to you.
 Grants and Scholarships will automatically show as accepted, but for student loans, you may accept or decline a type of loan (Subsidized or unsubsidized) or accept or decline a portion of the loan offered.
 You cannot decline a subsidized loan and then try to accept an unsubsidized loan; the system does not allow this because subsidized loans are a much better option.
+If you are a first-time borrower at WVUP, you will need to complete the Entrance Counseling and Master Promissory Note at StudentAid.gov.
 If you have questions about this, please don’t hesitate to reach out to the Financial Aid Office.

 In order to ensure compliance with Department of Education Requirements pertaining to separation of duties for disbursement of financial aid the following is established The Executive Vice President of Finance & Administration and/or designee shall be responsible for disbursing financial aid funds as outlined in the Blue Book published by the U.S. Department of Education and other generally accepted accounting procedures